Justas Paleckis: Life and career

 Paleckis was born in Telšiai in 1899 into the family of a blacksmith with noble heritage.
 In 1926–1927, he was a director of the Lithuanian official news agency, ELTA.
 He later voiced opposition to the ruling elite in Lithuania; in this way, he became a suitable candidate for the Lithuanian communists (subordinate to Soviet envoy Vladimir Dekanozov) to become the leader of Lithuania in the Soviets' planned takeover of the country in 1940.
 Paleckis had connections to the Lithuanian Communist Party from the mid-1930s.

-When the Soviet Union issued an ultimatum to Lithuania in 1940, President Antanas Smetona instructed Prime Minister Antanas Merkys to replace him as President and he and his family fled to Germany, later to Switzerland, and then the USA.
+When the Soviet Union issued an ultimatum to Lithuania in 1940, President Antanas Smetona instructed Prime Minister Antanas Merkys to deputize for him as President and he and his family fled to Germany, later to Switzerland, and then the USA.
 Merkys became acting president.
 A day after Smetona left the country, Merkys appointed Paleckis Prime Minister.
 Merkys himself resigned, making Paleckis acting president as well.
 These moves are now considered illegal and unconstitutional, since Smetona never resigned.
 As such, Lithuanian government records do not recognize Paleckis as a legitimate president.

 By this time, Lithuania had been occupied by Soviet troops.
 Paleckis' appointment as Prime Minister was made under orders from the Soviet embassy in Kaunas.
 Aided by specialists sent in from Moscow, Soviet deputy foreign minister Vladimir Dekanozov worked through the Lithuanian Communist Party, while the cabinet of ministers, headed by Paleckis, served an administrative function.
 Dekanozov and Paleckis brought a number of non-Communists into the first "People's government".